Skip to content

 • EUR 1.39 trillion processed in 2025, EUR 2.36B revenue, 53% EBITDA margin.
 This volume means the fraud engine has more training data than any competitor, the infrastructure handles peak loads without degradation, and the company is not going anywhere.
 Q1 2026 revenue grew 16% YoY to EUR 621M.

 • Excellent API documentation.
 OpenAPI specs on GitHub, interactive API Explorer, SDKs for all major languages with short release cycles.
-Rated the best developer experience in our database.
-The 4-8 week onboarding is compliance-driven, not engineering-driven.
+Documentation sits in the top tier.
+The 4-8 week onboarding is a compliance timeline, with the engineering itself quick.

 Cons